US tornadoes: Joe Biden declares major disaster in Kentucky | DW | 13.12.2021

 Kentucky Governor Andy Beshear said about 50 had died in his state alone, bringing the suspected death toll across ravaged states to 64.
 So far, 60 workers presumed dead at a candle factory were located.

-The major declaration freed up unlimited federal aid for at least eight towns in Kentucky.
+The declaration freed up unlimited federal aid for at least eight towns in Kentucky.

 Kentucky Governor Andy Beshear reduced the death toll in his state to about 50 on Sunday, bringing the overall death toll across several states to at least 64.

-He asked the US government to declare a major federal disaster in the state late on Sunday, freeing more recovery funds compared to its current emergency designation.
+He asked the US government to declare a major federal disaster in the state late on Sunday, which freed up more recovery funds.

-Most of the confirmed deaths in Kentucky were of workers at a candle factory, but original fears of over 110 people at the site were dismissed Sunday by a company spokesman.
+Most of the confirmed deaths in Kentucky were of workers at a candle factory, but original fears of more than 110 people dead at the site were dismissed Sunday by a company spokesman.

-Eight factory employees died but there was hope that another eight still missing could still be alive, Bob Ferguson of Mayfield Consumer Products said late Sunday.
+Eight factory employees did die, but there is hope that another eight still missing could still be alive, Bob Ferguson of Mayfield Consumer Products said late Sunday.

 Later on Sunday, 90 of those workers presumed dead were located alive and well.